FarmBot-Docs/farmbot-genesis/v1.6/bom/electronics-and-wiring/raspberry-pi-power-cable.md

 include callout.html
 type="info"
-title="Some v1.6 kits include different Raspberry Pi Power Cables" content="Genesis and Genesis XL v1.6 kits shipped before July of 2022 included a black Raspberry Pi Power Cable with a microUSB connector to plug into the Raspberry Pi Model 3B+. v1.6 kits shipped during or after July of 2022 included a white Raspberry Pi Power Cable with a USB-C connector to plug into the Raspberry Pi Model 4B."
+title="Some v1.6 kits include different Raspberry Pi Power Cables" content="Genesis and Genesis XL v1.6 kits shipped before July of 2022 included a black Raspberry Pi Power Cable with a microUSB connector to plug into the Raspberry Pi Model 3B+. v1.6 kits shipped during or after July of 2022 included a white or black Raspberry Pi Power Cable with a USB-C connector to plug into the Raspberry Pi Model 4B."
 %}